b12e/hacs_starlinkavg/README.md

 ## Data Updates

 - The integration fetches new data every **7 days** (weekly)
-- All sensor values are automatically recorded to Home Assistant's long-term statistics
+- All sensor values are automatically recorded to Home Assistant's long-term statistics so you can track Starlink's progress in speeds for your region
 - Historical data can be viewed in the sensor history and statistics graphs

 ## Percentile Explanation